Travel trailer door repair that cost $1.67!

 A Workmate is a collapsible mini woodworking table that is meant for clamping stuff down while you work on it.
 The table is very intuitive and hugs wood in all the right places.

 Some newer workmakes are made with metal tops, but this one is an old school with a real wood top.
 I LOVE it.
 If you don’t have one of these, I recommend getting one.

 And that’s when Otto came back with the tool that DID work!

 A wood planer was the ticket.
 This thing is on my shopping list!

-A wood planer shaves down the wood with each swipe, which is much quicker than sanding.
+A wood planer shaves down wood with each swipe, which is much quicker and an easier way to shape wood than sanding.

 This is where the work went fast so I didn’t take pictures (I needed my hands).
-The wood was slightly shaved down so the outer moulding could fit on top if it easier.
+The wood was slightly shaved down so the outer moulding could fit on top of it easier.